 How can we treat it?

 The only way to determine which soft tissues are at fault is through ‘feeling’.
 At Back to Health Wellness Centre the health practitioners have the palpation skills to identify the local adhesions for optimal treatment.
-Treatment modalities include chiropractic care, Active Release Technique, massage, acupuncture, stretching and strengthening programs.
+Treatment modalities include chiropractic care, Active Release Technique, massage, stretching and strengthening programs.

 If you have any further questions either about swimmers shoulder or the services offered at Back to Health please don’t hesitate to email us at: Dr.Rodwin@Back2Health4you.com